Visit Homs in Syria

 Khalid ibn al-Walid Mosque

-When Travelling to Syria, explore the Khalid ibn al-Walid Mosque.
-One of the most iconic landmarks in Homs, the Mosque, is dedicated to the
+When Travelling to Syria, explore the Khalid ibn al-Walid mosque.
+One of the most iconic landmarks in Homs, the mosque, is dedicated to the

 famed Muslim military commander, Khalid ibn al-Walid.